betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 > “How good is the hold, I can’t see it from the ground?”

-HiddenViaSurface.MoveRisk(-)
+HiddenContact.MoveRisk(-)

-- A ViaSurface which was recently visible from AnteViaPosition is lower Risk than a HiddenViaSurface which isn’t seen until CurrentViaPosition or PostViaPosition.
+- A Contact which was recently visible from AnteViaPosition is lower Risk than a HiddenContact which isn’t seen until CurrentViaPosition or PostViaPosition.
-    - MoveRisk.HiddenViaSurface(TopOut.TargetSurface > SitStart.StartHold)
+    - MoveRisk.HiddenContact(TopOut.TargetSurface > SitStart.StartHold)

-Hidden ByViaSurfaceSize
+Hidden ByContactSize

-- Some ViaSurfaces are so small that they can’t be seen.
+- Some Contacts are so small that they can’t be seen.

 HiddenByViaForm